Beetles in your home—what are they and how do they get inside?

 Carpet beetles, Wood Boring, Long Horned and the Powderpost Beetles are the types of beetles most frequently encountered by homeowners.
 Although they differ in size, color, and shape, all beetles can be set apart from other bugs and cockroaches by their hard, shell-like wings.

-Beetles can find their way into your home through opened doors, windows, and cracks, or may enter through beetle-contaminated boxes, carpets, plants, wood and other materials.
+Beetles find their way into your home through opened doors, windows, and cracks.
+Sometimes these pests enter through beetle-contaminated boxes, carpets, plants, wood and other materials.
 Maybe you have noticed hundreds of beetles clustering themselves around your door frame in the fall?
 They are looking for a way inside your home to escape the upcoming weather, lay their eggs, and find food.
 What exactly falls into the category of beetle food?

 The beetle’s diet—what do beetles eat?